owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/tutorials/erc721-top_down_dna.md

 We start by defining the traits as [NFTGenerativeTraits](https://github.com/owlprotocol/owlprotocol/tree/main/packages/nft-sdk/src/classes/NFTGenerativeTrait).
-, then added
-to the `NFTGenerativeCollection`.
+, then add them to the `NFTGenerativeCollection`.

 ### `traits.ts`
 ```typescript